pr3d4t0r/lucyfer/README.md

-The `Dockerfille` and Compose files associated with this project enabled an internal transformation of Jupyter to turn it into a better tool.
+The `Dockerfille` and Compose files associated with this project enabled an internal transformation of Jupyter to turn it into an even better tool.

 ---